kevinpapst/AdminLTEBundle/Resources/docs/migration_guide.md

 # Migration from the AdminThemeBundle

-This is not a step-by-step migration guide but a collection of hints what needs to be done.
+This is not a step-by-step migration guide, but a collection of hints what needs to be done.
-Many of you will have a highly adjusted version of the AdminThemeBundle, so the best tip is to search for `avanzu` and check if you need to change this occurence.
+Many of you will have a highly adjusted version of the AdminThemeBundle, so the best tip is to search for `avanzu` and check if you need to change this occurrence.

 The following hints should be reviewed carefully, as they apply for all of your projects.